-FilmGate Interactive is an Interactive Media Festival living at the intersection of storytelling and new technology.
+FilmGate Interactive is an Interactive Media Festival exploring how the technology of today, empowers the content of the future.
 We redefine the way we conceive and share our stories, together.
-For one week we celebrate visual storytellers and supporting industries through screenings, exhibits, creative labs, master classes, immersive art installations, music and live events.
+We celebrate visual storytellers and supporting industries through screenings, exhibits, creative labs, master classes, immersive art installations, music, and live events.

 FilmGate Interactive presents FPOR Awards